afischer211/m2e-assertj/README.md

 A plugin for Eclipse (m2e) to support AssertJ assertion generation in Maven projects.

-The current version 0.1.0 supports m2e 1.7 and thus eclipse Mars.
+The current version 0.2.0 supports m2e 1.8 and thus eclipse Neon.

 ## Features